 The Department endeavors to provide teaching assistantship support for up to fifteen quarters.
-In 2013-2014 teaching assistants will earn $5,885 per quarter ($17,655 for the full year) for one course per quarter.
-In addition to the stipend, teaching assistants receive payment of partial in-state fees and health insurance.
-The campus-wide limit for such teaching awards is four years (twelve quarters) prior to the Ph.D.
-Qualifying Examination.
-Support after the examination is available.
+In 2018-2019 teaching assistants earned $21,273 for the full year for one course per quarter.
+In addition to the salary, teaching assistants receive payment of partial in-state fees and health insurance.
+The campus-wide limit for such teaching awards is eighteen quarters (6 years).
 Annual renewal of an appointment is contingent upon satisfactory teaching performance, a good academic record, and funding.
 The faculty considers teaching experience to be an essential part of the graduate student's education toward the advanced degree.

 Graduate Student Housing

-UCI guarantees an offer of on-campus housing to every newly-admitted, full-time Ph.D. and MFA student.
-Ph.D. students will be guaranteed housing for a term of one year less than normative time to degree for the program.
+Ph.D. students will be offered an on-campus housing guarantee for one year less than normative time to degree.
 More information can be found here.
 For general information about graduate student housing, including application information, photos, floorplans, and a guide to off-campus housing, please click here.